OneTaste: Trial

 The trial started on May 5, 2025.
-During the trial, former CTO Christopher Hubbard described OneTaste as a "sex cult", and stated that he and Daedone arranged BDSM activities for a male OneTaste investor, in which most of them involved the investor "either giving or receiving some form of sexual activity" with OneTaste members.
+During the trial, former CTO Christopher Hubbard described OneTaste as a "sex cult", and stated that he and Daedone arranged BDSM activities for entrepreneur Reese Jones of Singularity University, involving Jones "either giving or receiving some form of sexual activity" with OneTaste members.
+The government notes that from 2007 and through 2011, Jones invested at least $800,000 in the company, and also subsidized Daedone's lifestyle.

-Several women who worked for OneTaste testified against Daedone and Cherwitz.
-The witnesses described instances of forced labor ranging from sex work with investors to menial tasks such as cooking.
-A video entered into evidence contained footage of Daedone claiming that rape could be "deflected" if the victim would "turn on 100 percent, because then there is nothing to rape."
+A video entered into evidence suggested Daedone and OneTaste were indifferent as to consent, as Daedone claimed that rape could be "deflected" if the victim would "turn on 100 percent, because then there is nothing to rape."